rashkam01/Image_classification_MNIST/index.md

 <a name="cal_sol"/>

-## Challenge - MNIST Caluculator Solution
+## Challenge - MNIST Calculator Solution

 Following is the solution to our MNIST calculator.
 The aim is to design and train a model that produces a sum of a sequence of MNIST images.
 Let us consider a sequence of MNIST images ranging from 0 to 9 for example, the real cumulative sum of the sequence is 45 and you can see our model predicts 45.5 (slightly overfitting) which is extremely close.